malichao/Coding-Practice/FibonacciBuzzFizzPrime/readme.md

 ##Test

-The grogram is tested with GoogleTest framework and GCov.At the time I built it passed all the 10 tests and had 100% code coverage.Here is the test result.
+The program is tested with GoogleTest framework and GCov.At the time I built it passed all the 10 tests and had 100% code coverage.Here is the test result.

 	                                              Code coverage
 	FibonacciBuzzFizzPrime.h	40	40	100.0%